dsuarez80/PWD-Manifest-Automation-Solutions/README.md

 Installation Notes
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 This program was written in python 3.10.7 64-bit (microsoft store version).

-An installation of python's openpyxl library is required.
+- An installation of python's openpyxl library is required.

 1. 'main.py' - Written using Python's standard GUI module: 'Tkinter'.
-This runs the main GUI of the application, by default loading all manifest files for the current day, with functionality to load a manifest file for a given day, functionality to create a new manifest file by providing a date of files which do not exist yet, updating existing manifests from the provided inputs, as well as the ability to print all manifest files for the date provided.
+Run this to start the application.

-2. 'ManifestGenerator.py' - This file contains a lot of the core functionality of the project such as creation of excel workbooks and other various essential program logic.
+2. 'ManifestGenerator.py' - Mainly contains program logic.
 This file is also runnable, however its functions are limited to creating new manifest files and printing all manifest files for a given date, determined by a timedelta equation of x amount of days ahead of the current day.

 3. 'ManifestLoader.py' - Mainly contains program logic, however running this file will instead import 'main.py', triggering that file to run instead.